Zdong104/FNSPID_Financial_News_Dataset/README.md

 # FNSPID
 # Data scraper
-Data scraper is divided into 3 main steps:
+`data_scraper` is aiming to collect news and price data of stocks `data_scraper` is divided into 3 main steps:
 1. use headline scraper to download the headline and url of the news
 2. use the news content scraper to download the text of the news
 3. use stock price scraper to download stock price